 This section covers the supply and installation of all components necessary for a bus stop including signage, seats, raised accessible kerb lines and bus shelters.

 Standards

-All bus stops must be constructed in accordance with the NZTA’s ‘Guidelines for Public Transport and Infrastructure and Facilities’, unless Council has requirements which vary the above standard.
+All bus stops must be constructed in accordance with the NZTA’s ‘Guidelines for Public Transport and Infrastructure and Facilities’, unless Council has requirements which vary from the above standard.

 Signage